mck-9061/CATS/README.md

 ## Limitations
 * This only works on Windows and probably won't be ported to anything else.
 * It also only works with PC accounts running on Odyssey (The admin interface also works with Live Horizons, but the traversal system is Odyssey-only for now)
 * The autopilot has experimental support for displays running at resolutions other than 1920x1080, though most resolutions haven't been tested.
-If it doesn't work with your display, feel free to reach out on Discord.
 * Elite Dangerous should be running on your primary monitor in fullscreen.
 * Officially supported resolutions can be found in the `resolutions.md` file.
-* If you come across a problem, feel free to join the Discord (see below)

 ## Installation
 The release comes bundled with everything you need to use both the admin panel and the traversal system.
-Just run the executable and you're good to go.
+Just run the installer and you're good to go.

 ## Traversal system usage
 * Dock with your carrier.